diamirio/backend-nx-skeleton/packages/nestjs-util/README.md

 ## Middleware

-The middleware of the maintenance module uses directly the `MaintenanceService` to check if there exists a lock file and raises the correct exception.
+The middleware of the maintenance module, uses directly the `MaintenanceService`, to check if there exists a lock file and raises the correct exception.
 You will see the implementation in the usage block above.

 ### Info-Header